ahmedmaouloud-aboubacar/MyPortfolioProjects-1/README.md

 I am Aboubacar AhmedMaouloud, with MA in Applied Mathematics and Data Sciences a passionate data enthusiast with a sufficient background in Python and SQL.
 Through MyPortfolioProjects-1, I aim to showcase my skills and journey into the world of data analysis and visualization.

+## Contact Me

 You are welcome to establish professional connections with me through [LinkedIn](#www.linkedin.com/in/aboubacar-ahmed-maouloud-3b403b188)

+I'm open to collaboration opportunities and would love to discuss any projects or ideas you have!

 ---